2015–16 Chelsea F.C. season: August

 Chelsea lost the 2015 FA Community Shield 1–0 to Arsenal thanks to an Alex Oxlade-Chamberlain goal in the 24th minute.
 Diego Costa missed the game through injury, and it was the first time Arsène Wenger defeated José Mourinho in 14 attempts.

 On 3 August, Todd Kane signed a new three-year deal at the club, keeping him at the Blues until 2018.
 Young England forward Dominic Solanke joined fellow Blues players Izzy Brown, Lewis Baker, Nathan and Danilo Pantić on loan at Dutch Eredivisie team Vitesse Arnhem on a season long loan.

 On 5 August, Chelsea lost 1–0 to Fiorentina.

 Mohamed Salah joined Roma on a season-long loan and Todd Kane joined NEC Nijmegen.
 On 7 August, manager José Mourinho has signed a new four-year contract, keeping him at Stamford Bridge until at least 2019.
 Young centre-back Alex Davey joins Peterborough United on a one-month loan deal.

 Chelsea started their Premier League campaign at home against Swansea City.
 Swansea came from behind twice to draw 2–2 with ten-man Chelsea.
 Oscar gave the Blues the lead before André Ayew drew Swansea level, yet Chelsea went in 2–1 up at the break thanks to a Federico Fernández own goal.
 Six minutes into the second half, Thibaut Courtois was sent off for a last-man foul on Bafétimbi Gomis; Gomis converted the resulting penalty to equalise for the Swans.
-This match involved an incident in which Eva Caneiro, the Chelsea team doctor, came on to treat Eden Hazard – an action for which she was later criticised by José Mourinho.
-Caneiro would later take the club to court and eventually won a £5 million settlement.
+This match involved an incident in which Eva Carneiro, the Chelsea team doctor, came on to treat Eden Hazard – an action for which she was later criticised by José Mourinho.
+Carneiro would later take the club to court and eventually won a £5 million settlement.
 This event, however, signalled the beginning of a downward spiral that would culminate in José Mourinho's sacking.

 Oriol Romeu joined Southampton after four years as a Chelsea player in which he made 33 appearances, scoring once from the penalty spot against Wolverhampton Wanderers in 2012.

 Nathan Aké signed a new five-year contract with Chelsea and will continue his development by spending this season on loan in the Premier League at Watford.